What Is Inhalant Withdrawal?

 - Anger outbursts

 Withdrawal symptoms generally present within the first 24 to 48 hours after the last use.
 The duration and severity of symptoms vary from user to user, but most people go through the worst of withdrawal in about a week.
 Psychological withdrawal symptoms, such as cravings and depression, can last significantly longer than any physical symptoms.
-Some inhalant users have reported suffering from psychological withdrawal for months after quitting.
-This phenomenon is known as post-acute withdrawal symptoms, or PAWS.
+Some Inhalant users have reported suffering from psychological withdrawal for months after quitting.
+These unpleasant aftereffects of abuse are known as post-acute withdrawal symptoms, or PAWS.
 In some severe cases, PAWS can last up to 18-24 months.

 Get Help During COVID-19